kierglover/boltflow.xyz/README.md

 If you are using an exact clone of this repo make sure update your `index.html` and any other pages to `build/css/main.min.css` and remove all other styles.
 Do the same with the javascript file links.
 Change to `build/js/scripts.min.js`.
 Also, rename the default exported custom css file to `main.css`.

 Check out my [YouTube video tutorial] (https://www.youtube.com/watch?v=nKVIU-yhaP4) to help you use this system 👍 Happy coding 🎉

+Feel free to [buy me a coffee] (http://ko-fi.com/A5643LYE) to help me spend more time developing and launching sweet tools like this ☕️🙏